-Latest Changes for OC Act will come into force on 1 December 2021 unless proclaimed earlier.
+Latest Changes for OC Act will come into force on 1 December 2021.

 In 2019, Victorian Parliament sought to change the Owners Corporations Act 2006 (Vic) (OC Act), with specific amendments that would impact owners corporation arrangements and management rights transactions through the introduction of the Owners Corporations and Other Acts Amendment Bill 2019.
 Now called the ‘Owners Corporations and Other Acts Amendment Act 2021’.
 (OC Bill).

 According to the Explanatory Memorandum, the proposed amendments were directed toward expanding and improving developers’ duties to the owners corporations they create and enhancing protection for owners corporations.

 The OC Bill passed both Houses of Victorian Parliament.
 It passed with two key amendments that were introduced by the Legislative Council on Tuesday, 16 February 2021 and received Royal Assent on 23 February 2021.

 The key amendments are:

 - the delay in the commencement date

 - a carve out for hotel and resort management contracts.

 The provisions came into force on 1 December 2021.

 Delay in commencement date